KfW Capital in 2020

 Responsible VC fund investor

 As a wholly-owned subsidiary of KfW, KfW Capital aims to sustainably improve the provision of venture and growth capital to innovative technology companies in Germany.
-KfW Capital invests in German and European venture capital funds (VC funds) with support from the ERP Special Fund and the Federal Government's Future Fund (“Zukunftsfonds”), thereby indirectly giving innovative German technology companies better access to growth capital by strengthening the funds’ capital base and boosting Germany as an innovation hub.
+KfW Capital invests in German and European venture capital funds (VC funds), thereby indirectly giving innovative technology companies better access to growth capital by strengthening the funds’ capital base.
+Through its VC fund investments, KfW Capital is providing a boost to Germany as an innovation hub.

-As a responsible VC fund investor, KfW Capital attaches particular importance to sustainability and impact assessment.
-KfW Capital carefully considers environmental, social and governance (ESG) criteria for the target funds and their portfolio companies.
+- KfW Capital attaches importance in the investment process to consideration of environmental, social and governance (ESG) criteria in the target funds and their portfolio companies.